Jmelgar1014/budget-dash/tasks.md

 [x]fix converToChart function to gruop transactions by transaction type so the chart does not keep adding per transaction [x]update table to add transaction type
-[x]update add transaction form to add transaction type
+[x]update add transaction form to add transaction type []make recent transactions query db
+[]make endpoint for most recent transactions []authenticate recent transactions endpoint
+[]make tests using jest
+[]look at convex queries to see where to optimize []look into server components
+[]improve error UI